Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Normally, hCG levels rise quickly in early pregnancy.
-But if something is wrong with your pregnancy, your hCG levels may be higher or lower than expected.
+Normally, hCG levels rise quickly in early pregnancy, but in some cases, your hCG levels may be higher or lower than expected.
+If you are concerned about your hCG test, speak to your doctor.

-• an increase in your hCG test result would suggest that the tumour is getting bigger
+• an increase in your hCG test result may suggest that the tumour is getting bigger

-• a decrease in your hCG test result would suggest that the tumour is getting smaller
+• a decrease in your hCG test result may suggest that the tumour is getting smaller

 Resources and support